 - Lonely (or appears to be lonely)

-- Not incredibly internet savvy, doesn't keep up with social media news
+- Doesn’t keep up with social media news

-- Upper middle class with a healthy savings (or at least access to money/credit)
+- Upper-middle-class with healthy savings (or at least access to money/credit)

 It feels good, knowing someone might love her, though she may secretly fear meeting him because she might not be as beautiful in person as in photos, or what if he thinks she looks too old/fat/poor/whatever else she worries about?